Madh93/homelab/traefik/README.md

 It's necessary to register a domain name.
-In my case I use [Namecheap](https://www.namecheap.com/) but to manage the DNS records I use DigitalOcean instead so it's necessary to point to DigitalOcean the nameservers from Namecheap.
-More info [here](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
+In my case I use [Namecheap](https://www.namecheap.com/) but to manage the DNS records I use Cloudflare instead so it's necessary to point to Cloudflare the nameservers from Namecheap.
+More info [here](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-cloudflare-account/).

 ### Lets Encrypt

 Traefik can use an ACME provider (like Let's Encrypt) for automatic certificate generation.
-When we get a certificate from Let’s Encrypt, theirs servers validate that we control the domain names in that certificate using “challenges,” as defined by the ACME standard.
+When we get a certificate from Let’s Encrypt, theirs servers validate that we control the domain names in that certificate using "challenges", as defined by the ACME standard.
 This validation is handled automatically by our ACME client (Traefik).
 The more important challenges are: